-Now that we have understood all the elements of a solar panel system, it is time to put them all together.
-A solar panel system consists of the obvious stars: the sun and the solar panels as well as an inverter.
+Now that we have understood all the elements of a solar panel system, it is time to put them together.
+A solar panel system consists of the obvious stars: the sun and the solar panels, and an inverter.
 Once the solar rays hit the solar panels, the panels convert energy to DC current.
 This current then flows into an inverter that converts the DC electricity to AC electricity.
 And just like that, you get solar power at your home.
 It truly is this simple and efficient.
-If this system has already left you amazed, then wait till you hear about the benefits of net metering!
+If this system has already amazed you, wait until you hear about the benefits of net metering!

 What Is Net Metering?

 You must be aware of something called a utility meter.
-This is generally used by your energy provider to measure the total supply of power used in your house.
+Your energy provider generally uses this to measure the total supply of power used in your house.
 Your solar panels will also be connected to the same panels.
 This is how you can monitor the energy generated by these solar panels.
-If you have net metering, any excess energy produced goes back to the grid.
-You can exchange this extra, unused power for credits on your electricity bill.
+Any excess energy produced goes back to the grid if you have net metering.
+You can exchange this extra unused power for credits on your electricity bill.

 This is especially beneficial to people who are completely dependent on solar energy and are worried about cloudy days.
-This helps provide a solid backup against bad weather as well as nighttime and should address all your concerns about going solar.
+This helps provide a solid backup against bad weather and nighttime and should address all your concerns about going solar.

 How Long Do These Solar Panels Last?